Justice Ruth Bader Ginsburg, Champion Of Gender Equality, Dies At 87

 Asked about the fact that she had apparently fallen asleep during the 2015 State of the Union address, Ginsburg did not take the Fifth, admitting that although she had vowed not to drink at dinner with the other justices before the speech, the wine had just been too good to resist.
 The result, she said, was that she was perhaps not an entirely "sober judge" and kept nodding off.

 Born in Brooklyn, N.Y., Ruth Bader went to public schools, where she excelled as a student — and as a baton twirler.
-By all accounts, it was her mother who was the driving force in her young life, but Celia Bader died of cancer the day before the future Justice would graduate from high school.
+By all accounts, it was her mother who was the driving force in her young life, but Celia Bader died of cancer the day before the future justice would graduate from high school.

-Then 17, Ruth Bader went on to Cornell on full scholarship, where she met Martin (aka "Marty") Ginsburg.
+Then 17, Ruth Bader went on to Cornell University on a full scholarship, where she met Martin (aka "Marty") Ginsburg.
 "What made Marty so overwhelmingly attractive to me was that he cared that I had a brain," she said.

 After her graduation, they were married and went off to Fort Sill, Okla., for his military service.
 There Mrs. Ginsburg, despite scoring high on the civil service exam, could only get a job as a typist, and when she became pregnant, she lost even that job.

 Two years later, the couple returned to the East Coast to attend Harvard Law School.
-She was one of only nine women in a class of over 500 and found the dean asking her why she was taking up a place that "should go to a man."
+She was one of only nine women in a class of more than 500 and found the dean asking her why she was taking up a place that "should go to a man."

-At Harvard, she was the academic star, not Marty.
-The couple was busy juggling schedules, and their toddler when Marty was diagnosed with testicular cancer.
+At Harvard, she was the academic star, not her husband.
+The couple were busy juggling schedules and their toddler when Marty Ginsburg was diagnosed with testicular cancer.
 Surgeries and aggressive radiation followed.

 "So that left Ruth with a 3-year-old child, a fairly sick husband, the law review, classes to attend and feeding me," said Marty Ginsburg in a 1993 interview with NPR.

 The experience also taught the future justice that sleep was a luxury.
-During the year of Marty's illness, he was only able to eat late at night; after that he would dictate his senior class paper to Ruth.
-At about 2 a.m., he would go back to sleep, Ginsburg recalled in an NPR interview.
+During the year of her husband's illness, he was only able to eat late at night; after that he would dictate his senior class paper to her.
+At about 2 a.m., he would go back to sleep, Ruth Bader Ginsburg recalled in an NPR interview.
 "Then I'd take out the books and start reading what I needed to be prepared for classes the next day."

-Marty Ginsburg survived, graduated, and got a job in New York; his wife, a year behind him in school, transferred to Columbia, where she graduated at the top of her law school class.
+Marty Ginsburg survived, graduated and got a job in New York; his wife, a year behind him in school, transferred to Columbia, where she graduated at the top of her law school class.
 Despite her academic achievements, the doors to law firms were closed to women, and though recommended for a Supreme Court clerkship, she wasn't even interviewed.

-It was bad enough that she was a woman, she recalled later, but she was also a mother, and male judges worried that she would be diverted by her "familial obligations."
+It was bad enough that she was a woman, she recalled later, but she was also a mother, and male judges worried she would be diverted by her "familial obligations."

 A mentor, law professor Gerald Gunther, finally got her a clerkship in New York by promising Judge Edmund Palmieri that if she couldn't do the work, he would provide someone who could.
 That was "the carrot," Ginsburg would say later.
 "The stick" was that Gunther, who regularly fed his best students to Palmieri, told the judge that if he didn't take Ginsburg, Gunther would never send him a clerk again.
 The Ginsburg clerkship apparently was a success; Palmieri kept her not for the usual one year, but two, from 1959-61.

 Ginsburg's next path is rarely talked about, mainly because it doesn't fit the narrative.
-She learned Swedish so she could work with Anders Berzelius, a Swedish civil procedure scholar.
-Through the Columbia Law School Project on International Procedure, Ginsburg and Berzelius co-authored a book.
+She learned Swedish so she could work with Anders Bruzelius, a Swedish civil procedure scholar.
+Through the Columbia University School of Law Project on International Procedure, Ginsburg and Bruzelius co-authored a book.

-In 1963, Ginsburg finally landed a teaching job at Rutgers law school, where she at one point hid her second pregnancy by wearing her mother-in-law's clothes.
-The ruse worked; her contract was renewed before her new baby was born.
+In 1963, Ginsburg finally landed a teaching job at Rutgers Law School, where she at one point hid her second pregnancy by wearing her mother-in-law's clothes.
+The ruse worked; her contract was renewed before her baby was born.

 While at Rutgers, she began her work fighting gender discrimination.